Divorce Process in Texas

 • There aren’t any minor children involved

-• There are no properties together and do not have any financial benefits to be divided
+• There are no properties together and any financial benefits to be divided

 • Both spouses are not seeking alimony